-While the SDG Framework detailed above is used to determine those investments which are sustainable investments and those which are aligned with environmental and/or social characteristics, as disclosed in the Supplement, the Investment Manager, as part of the investment process, may consider information from the relevant company's public disclosures and policies as well as data and environmental, social and governance ("ESG") scores provided by third parties.
-The Investment Manager will look for medium to long term improvements in ESG scores and corporate strategies which align with these goals.
-The Investment Manager will look at the companies' products and/or the companies' operations and will view certain characteristics, detailed in the main body of the Supplement, as positive.
+While the SDG Framework detailed above is used to determine those investments which are sustainable investments and those which are aligned with environmental and/or social characteristics, as disclosed in the Supplement, the Investment Manager may also consider information from the relevant company's public disclosures and policies as well as data and environmental, social and governance ("ESG") scores provided by third parties.
+In addition, the Investment Manager will invest in either positive ESG score companies and/or negative ESG score companies with a positive rate of change that also fit the general portfolio construction and stock selection criteria set out above.
+The Investment Manager will review the companies' products and/or the companies' operations and companies which: (i) make products which are aimed at making positive or reduced negative impacts on the environment; (ii) seek to reduce the environmental impact of their own operations; and/or (iii) seek to enhance social characteristics such as labour relations and safety, or investing in human capital, will be viewed positively.
 Internal ESG scoring methodology and thresholds pre-determined by the Investment Manager in its sole discretion are applied in assessing investments.
 The Investment Manager's review of target issuers may draw upon publicly available data and appropriate non-public sources of information.